KathiSa/climateindoorsimulation/FileInput.md

       * Click on the "+" in the line 'Upload IDF file' (Fig. 1, marker 3).
       * Click on the 'Select file' or 'Datei auswählen' button (Fig. 2, marker 2).
       * In the Explorer window that opens, choose your desired file.
-      * If successfull the name of your file should be displayed in the field next to the button (Fig. 2, marker 3).
+      * If successful, the name of your file should be displayed in the field next to the button (Fig. 2, marker 3).
       * Then click on the 'Upload' button (Fig. 2, marker 4).
-Important: Your file has been uploaded only after clicking this button!
+Important: Your file will be uploaded only after clicking this button.
       * After a successful upload, the name of the uploaded file is now displayed in the the web interface (Fig. 4, marker 1).
    * Deleting an existing IDF file
-      * If you want to remove an uploaded file, you don't have to delete it.
-You can choose a new file and the old upload will be overwritten.
+      * If you want to remove an uploaded file, you do not have to delete it.
+You can choose a new file and the old file will be overwritten.

 ## EPW files

-EPW files ( short for "EnergyPlus Weather Data File") are EnergyPlus-specific weather files.
-EPW files are the main data source of the simulation in regards to the the simulation of an outdoor climate.
-An EPW file is mandatory for a simulation!
+EPW files (short for "EnergyPlus Weather Data File") are EnergyPlus-specific weather files.
+EPW files are the main data source of the simulation regarding the the simulation of an outdoor climate.
+A EPW file is mandatory for a simulation.
-EPW files contain time series with different real measured climate data at a certain location.
-The EPW file for the simulation must be uploades in the GUI.
+EPW files contain time series with different authentic climate data measured at a certain location.
+The EPW file for the simulation must be uploaded in the GUI.

-If you do not have weather data in EPW format, we refer you to following resources:
+If you do not have access to weather data in EPW format, we refer you to following resources:
    * [https://energyplus.net/weather](https://energyplus.net/weather) - A weather data service from EnergyPlus, which provides EPW data for about 3000 locations.
    * [https://bigladdersoftware.com/projects/elements/](https://bigladdersoftware.com/projects/elements/) - A software to create and convert existing weather data into the appropriate EPW format.

-### Step-by-step instructions for choosing the required epw file
+### Step-by-step instructions for choosing the required EPW file

 ![Figg.
 3](images/FileUpload5Marked.PNG)